 It’s going to damage your metabolism and freak your body out further.

 Besides, if you are in a hurry, you are doing it wrong.

-You think you can just go back to your pre-diet habits when you hit your weight target?
+What?
+Did you think that when you hit your weight target that you can stop dieting and suddenly go back to your pre-diet habits when you hit your weight target?